Epigraphy at Warwick

 - Ersin Hussein (PhD): Roman Cyprus [poster presented at British Epigraphy Society in Nov.
 2011, on the Ummidii of Cyprus]

-- Ghislaine van der Ploeg (MPhil/PhD): Cult of Asclepius [poster presented at British Epigraphy Society in Nov.
+- Ghislaine van der Ploeg (MPhil/PhD): Cult of Asclepius in the Roman world [poster presented at British Epigraphy Society in Nov.
 2012, on The Emperor as Hiketes: Imperial Worship of Asclepius]

 - Alexander Peck (MPhil/PhD): Concepts of patria